 Professional References

 Employers want to get a glimpse of your interpersonal skills and day-to-day performance through the eyes of those who’ve worked with you closely.
 Before you list anyone as a reference, have an honest conversation with them about your work ethic and what they might speak about in this context.
 Are you known for your reliability, creativity, or teamwork?
-Ensure these qualities align with the job description, and ask your references to emphasize these points.
+Ensure these qualities align with the job description.
 Having a consistent narrative across your references will strengthen your case.

 Quality references can vouch for your skills and integrity.
 Ensure your references know they might be contacted and have positive, accurate things to say about you.